Frequently Asked Questions

 Initial monitoring activities include:

-1. Conducting regional analyses of wetland extent and characteristics from the Baylands Change Basemap to understand changes in marsh extent.
+1. Conducting regional analyses of wetland extent and characteristics from the Baylands Habitat Map 2020 to understand changes in marsh extent.

 2. Conducting California Rapid Assessment Methods (CRAM) assessments of WRMP Priority Network Sites to establish a baseline understanding of wetland condition.